YEnio49/YEnio49.github.io/_portfolio/portfolio-2.md

 <img src='/images/ODflow.png' alt='OD Flow Analysis' width='500'/>

 ### Tools Used
-- **QGIS**: For generating the OD flow map and analyzing spatial connections.
+- **Python**: For generating the OD flow map and analyzing spatial connections.
 - **Data Sources**: The analysis uses randomly generated values for demonstration purposes.
+The geographic map is from ChinaMap.

 This analysis provides a framework for understanding the potential connectivity and interaction between locations within the Chengdu region, which can be further refined with real data for urban planning and transportation studies.